DT6W63 - Practice Based Learning 3 (Dietitians) (2023/24)

 |School||School of Human Sciences|

-Practice Based Learning 3 is an 11 week practice based learning period providing the opportunity for learners to observe and develop core skills in implementing the dietetic care process with individual and group settings.
+Practice Based Learning 3 is an 11 week practice based learning providing the opportunity for learners to observe and develop core skills in implementing the dietetic care process with individuals and groups in a variety of settings.

-All clinical practice based learning modules are undertaken in an approved dietetic setting which is primarily within an NHS organisation providing relevant patient care for example but not exclusively within acute, secondary, tertiary or community settings.
+All clinical practice based learning modules are undertaken through simulation and in an approved dietetic setting which is primarily within an NHS organisation providing relevant patient care for example but not exclusively within acute, secondary, tertiary or community settings.

 The purpose of the practical practice based learning component of the course is to develop the learner’s dietetic judgment based on the clinical decision making process, through a focus on the integration and practical application of the knowledge and skills learnt in the university setting.